cynepton/netflix-clone/README.md

     Renders a line break to seperate items within the flexbox.

 The CSS styles for the Accordion are located in the [`OptForm.js`](./src/components/optForm/styles/optForm.js) file.
 The Styled-Components library is used for the styling.

+## React Router
+The react router endpoints are defined in the [Routes file](./src/constants/routes.js).
+Any new routes should be added there to make it easier to monitor all the routes from a single location.

+### Home Page `/`
+This is the base route and renders the home page defined in the [Home Page File](./src/pages/home.js)